Israel attacks Iran's nuclear sites, kills IRG chief in strike: Top updates

 The Indian Embassy in Iran shared an advisory for all Indian nationals in light of Israel’s strike on Iran.
 Taking to X, the Embassy wrote, “In view of the current situation in Iran, all Indian nationals & persons of Indian origin in Iran are requested to remain vigilant, avoid all unnecessary movements, follow the Embassy’s Social Media accounts & observe safety protocols as advised by local authorities”.

-Iran Revolutionary Guards Corps chief Hossein Salami was killed in the Israeli strike.
+Iran Revolutionary Guards Corps chief Hossein Salami was killed in the Israeli strike, according to an AFP report.

 Israel’s Defence Minister, Israel Katz, called strikes on Iran ‘a defining moment’ in history.
 Speaking to members of the General Staff Forum before Israel launched “Operation Rising Lion” against Iran, Katz said the strike is aimed at thwarting Iran’s capabilities and removing the threat of destruction to Israel.